aralbright/2022_pyriformis/README.md

 Final files deposited here: TBD

+### 1. Change contig names

+See change_fasta_contigs.ipynb for changing the contig names in a fasta file.

-### 1. Align RNA-seq reads to the assembled pyriformis genome
+### 2. Align RNA-seq reads to the assembled pyriformis genome

 Similar to [Singh et al 2022](https://www.biorxiv.org/content/10.1101/2021.12.14.471607v4.full), we modified the source code of [HISAT2](https://www.nature.com/articles/s41587-019-0201-4) to accomodate short introns.
 In hisat2.cpp, minIntronLen was lowered to 9 from 20.